zackosowski/CSVault/Articles/Operators.md

 ---
 #### Assignment Operators

+An assignment operator is a symbol used to assign a value to a [[Variables|variable]], with the most common operator being `=`, and other variations for performing arithmetic operations while assigning a result at the same time.
+These are great shorthand ways to do math on a variable.

    - **Assignment (=)**: Assigns the value of the right operand to the left operand.
 For example, `x = 5`.
    - **Add and assign (+=)**: Adds the right operand to the left operand and assigns the result to the left operand.
 For example, `x += 5` is equivalent to `x = x + 5`.